pnp/sp-dev-fx-webparts/samples/react-tabacordion/README.md

 Has the following features:

-- Ability to create Tabs or Accordions
+- Ability to create Tabs or Accordions based content
-- Ability to create Tabs with Rich Text Editor for Content using tinyMCE Control
+- Ability to create Tabs with Rich Text Editor for content using tinyMCE Control
 - Defaults to Accordion in Mobile displays
 - Uses Custom Accordion components included in the code.
 - Uses Custom Tab components included in the code